-Premature birth, birth before 37 completed weeks of pregnancy, is a serious health problem that costs the United States more than $26 billion annually, according to the Institute of Medicine.
+Premature birth, birth before 37 weeks of pregnancy, is a serious health problem that costs the United States more than $26 billion annually, according to the Institute of Medicine.
 It is the leading cause of newborn death, and babies who survive an early birth often face the risk of lifetime health challenges, such as breathing problems, cerebral palsy, intellectual disabilities and others.
 Even babies born just a few weeks early have higher rates of hospitalization and illness than full-term infants.
 At least 39 weeks of pregnancy are important to a baby’s health because many important organs, including the brain and lungs, are not completely developed until then.

-On November 17th, partners from around the world will mark the Third World Prematurity Day in support of the Every Woman Every Child effort led by UN Secretary-General Ban Ki-moon.
+On November 17th, the March of Dimes and organizations from around the world will mark the fourth World Prematurity Day.
+The World Prematurity Network, (WPN), a global coalition of consumer and parent groups working together to raise awareness and prevent premature birth in their countries, is calling for action to prevent preterm birth and improve care for babies born too soon.
 An estimated 15 million babies are born premature and of those more than a million die as a result of their early birth.

-Prematurity Awareness events are happening throughout November including Day of Gratitude.
-At hospital nurseries and neonatal intensive care units across the state, March of Dimes volunteers and staff will host Day of Gratitude celebrations.
+In Pennsylvania, Prematurity Awareness events are happening throughout November including Day of Gratitude.
+At hospital nurseries and neonatal intensive care units across the commonwealth, March of Dimes volunteers and staff will host “Day of Gratitude” celebrations.
 These events are an opportunity for the March of Dimes to express thanks to the doctors, nurses and other health care professionals for all that they do each day as they care for these tiny babies and their families.